Hand cannon: Evolution

+First guns

 Hand cannons first saw widespread usage in China sometime during the 13th century and spread from there to the rest of the world.
 In 1287 Yuan Jurchen troops deployed hand cannons in putting down a rebellion by the Mongol prince Nayan.
 The History of Yuan reports that the cannons of Li Ting's soldiers "caused great damage" and created "such confusion that the enemy soldiers attacked and killed each other."
 The hand cannons were used again in the beginning of 1288.
 Li Ting's "gun-soldiers" or chòngzú (銃卒) were able to carry the hand cannons "on their backs".
 The passage on the 1288 battle is also the first to coin the name chòng (銃) with the metal radical jīn (金) for metal-barrel firearms.
 Chòng was used instead of the earlier and more ambiguous term huǒtǒng (fire tube; 火筒), which may refer to the tubes of fire lances, proto-cannons, or signal flares.
 Hand cannons may have also been used in the Mongol invasions of Japan.
 Japanese descriptions of the invasions talk of iron and bamboo pào causing "light and fire" and emitting 2–3,000 iron bullets.
 The Nihon Kokujokushi, written around 1300, mentions huǒtǒng (fire tubes) at the Battle of Tsushima in 1274 and the second coastal assault led by Holdon in 1281.
 The Hachiman Gudoukun of 1360 mentions iron pào "which caused a flash of light and a loud noise when fired."
 The Taiheki of 1370 mentions "iron pào shaped like a bell."
 Mongol troops of Yuan dynasty carried Chinese cannons to Java during their 1293 invasion.

 The oldest extant hand cannon bearing a date of production is the Xanadu Gun, which contains an era date corresponding to 1298.
 The Heilongjiang hand cannon is dated a decade earlier to 1288, corresponding to the military conflict involving Li Ting, but the dating method is based on contextual evidence; the gun bears no inscription or era date.
 Another cannon bears an era date that could correspond with the year 1271 in the Gregorian Calendar, but contains an irregular character in the reign name.
 Other specimens also likely predate the Xanadu and Heilongjiang guns and have been traced as far back as the late Western Xia period (1214–1227), but these too lack inscriptions and era dates (see Wuwei bronze cannon).